 B.A., Literature, Antioch College

-Julie leads the Collection Services department, which is responsible for acquisitions, cataloging, electronic resources, and serials.
-She coordinates and provides strategic direction for collection development and management efforts.
-Julie works in collaboration with a variety of colleagues to ensure that the Libraries’ print and electronic resource collections are discoverable and in alignment with the curricular and research needs of the Smith community.
+Julie coordinates and provides strategic direction for collection development and management efforts and leads the Libraries' Discovery and Collection Services unit.
+She collaborates with a variety of colleagues to ensure that our print and electronic resources are discoverable and aligned with the curricular and research needs of the Smith community.

 Prior to joining the Smith College Libraries, Julie was a research and instruction librarian at Mount Holyoke College.
 She began her career as an editor and indexer for the Alternative Press Index and was later a National Library of Medicine Associate Fellow.
-A recent MFA graduate, Julie is also a creative nonfiction writer and is working on her first book.
-She also enjoys songwriting, playing and listening to music, reading, and spending time with her partner and tuxedo cat.
+Julie is also a creative nonfiction writer and is working on her first book.
+She enjoys songwriting, listening to music, reading, and spending time with her partner and tuxedo cat.

 Collection development, collection assessment, qualitative research methods, disability studies, medical humanities, scholarly communications, research ethics, classification